The History of Immigration in America

 However, undocumented workers continued to cross the border to meet the demand for their services, especially after the North American Free Trade Agreement decimated Mexico’s agricultural sector.
 Additionally, the border control elements of Simpson–Mazzoli were funded slowly by Congress and employers found it easy to circumvent the fines for hiring foreign workers.
 As a result, the number of illegal immigrants peaked at about 12.2 million in 2007 but decreased during our 2008-09 recession as the economy slowed and has leveled off at about 10.5 million.

 Recently, the composition of illegal immigration has begun to change.
 With greater opportunities at home, the number of undocumented immigrants from Mexico steadily declined after 2007 and makes up less than half of illegals today.
 While Mexicans have been returning home, there has been an uptick in visitors, workers and students overstaying their temporary visas, and today the majority of new undocumented immigrants originally entered the country legally.
+There has also been an increase recently in the number of Central Americans seeking asylum in the United States.

 Over the last decade, Congress has debated updates to the 1965 Immigration Act to address America’s labor needs and the millions of undocumented workers living here.
 Despite attempts during both the Bush and Obama administrations, legislators have been unable to craft a comprehensive immigration law that satisfies both political parties and it has become a highly partisan and divisive issue.